quat1024/apathy/docs/2.x/GENERAL.md

 ## Debug rules

 You can debug the config file rule and the JSON rule.
-When these options are enabled, the rule will be serialized and written to the directory `config/apathy/dumps/`.
+When these options are enabled, the rule in internal-format will be serialized to json and written to a directory.
 If the rule optimizer is enabled, rules will also be debugged after the optimization pass to a separate file, so you can observe the effects of the optimizer.

+The directory is `config/apathy/dumps/` in old versions, and `apathy-dumps` in version >=2.5.